León María Guerrero (botanist): Honors

 In recognition of his work in botany, taxonomists named a genus of plants, Guerreroia monocephala, and a species of orchids, Dendrobium guerreroi, in his honor.

 In 1921, the University of the Philippines conferred on Guerrero a degree of Doctor of Science honoris causa.

 Guerrero died on April 13, 1935, at the age of 82.
-He was survived by his wife Aurora Domínguez, and sons, Cesar María and Alfredo Leon Maria, a physician.
+He was survived by his wife Aurora Domínguez, and sons, Cesar María, a bishop, and Alfredo Leon Maria, a physician.

 Guerrero's daughter-in-law, and Alfredo's wife, Filomena Francisco, was his pupil, and became the first female pharmacist of the Philippines.